gfting/config/README.md

 -   The script should `brew install fish`, and then install oh-my-fish, and install some necessary fonts.
 -   Once the script is over, manually run `omf install bobthefish` to install the bobthefish theme, and walk through the setup.
+-   The script will copy over the [./fish](./fish) folder to `~/.config/fish`, the default location of fish configurations.

 # Zsh + mods